a2geek/bosh-lxd-cpi-release/README.md

       hold: "2m"
   ```

-  > Note that the reason this is required is that for _every VM_ that LXD launches, the QCOW2 format source image gets converted to a RAW format image.
-I have not found a way to get around this.
-What this means is that there is ~5GiB of disk being copied _per VM_.
-So, launch 10 VMs and copy 50GiB of disk.
-If there is a resolution to this, please submit a ticket with details or create a PR with the fixes!
+  > Note that the original reason this was required was that for _every VM_ that LXD launched, the QCOW2 format source image gets converted to a RAW format image.
+This seems to have been resolved.
+The solution was simply that the `root` disk was specifying the disk size -- which, apprently, triggers LXD to copy the contents of the source image instead of doing overlay type magic.

 ## LXD Setup